Pricing Used Inventory: Know What It’s Worth Before You Name a Number

-I built rePRICE to do exactly that for used bikes.
-You give it a make, model, year, and condition—it pulls live comparable sales, computes market statistics, and hands back a price card in under a second:
+You provide a make, model, year, and condition.
+The workflow retrieves the closest real-world comparables, computes market statistics, and produces a pricing card in under a second:

 ====================================================